fortsoftware/crypto-guides/sui/fullnode/docker/README.md

        - address: "/ip4/178.18.250.62/udp/8080"
        - address: "/ip4/162.55.84.47/udp/8084"
        - address: "/dns/wave-3.testnet.n1stake.com/udp/8084"
+   END
    ```
-4. Download the testnet genesis file.
+5. Download the testnet genesis file.
    ```
    wget https://github.com/MystenLabs/sui-genesis/raw/main/testnet/genesis.blob
    ```
-5. Copy the `env` file to `.env`.
+6. Copy the `env` file to `.env`.
    ```
    cp env .env
    ```
-6. Update the variables in the `.env` file.
+7. Update the variables in the `.env` file.
 Use your favorite editor (example: vi, vim, nano) to edit the file.
    * `SUI_IMAGE_GIT_BRANCH_OR_COMMIT_HASH` -  This is the docker image version, which corresponds to a git branch or a commit hash.
      The default value will be updated on a best-effort basis, but you might need to look in the official Sui
      communication channels (discord) to confirm this is the right commit or branch you should be using.